funilrys/funceble/README.md

-  --quiet                    -q              Activate quiet mode (Must be before -d or -f) --percentage               -p              Show the percentage of the results (Must be before -d or -f) --noFiles                  -n              Deactivate the production of output files (Must be before -d or -f) --noLogs                   -nl             Deactivate the production of logs files in case we encouter some errors (Must be before -d or -f)
+  --quiet                    -q              Activate quiet mode (Must be before -d or -f) --percentage               -p              Show the percentage of the results (Must be before -d or -f) --noFiles                  -n              Deactivate the production of output files (Must be before -d or -f) --noLogs                   -nl             Deactivate the production of logs files in case we encounter some errors (Must be before -d or -f)
-  --noUnified                -nu             Deactivate the production of result.txt as unified result under the outpur directory (Must be before -d or -f)
+  --noUnified                -nu             Deactivate the production of result.txt as unified result under the output directory (Must be before -d or -f)
   --split                                    Split output files (Must be before -d or -f) --timeout                  -t              Seconds before timeout (Must be before -d or -f)
 ```